-The NHR Agreement also allows for additional streams of funding to be paid through the Pool in the future, if agreed by Government, as was done in March 2020 in response to COVID-19.
+Figure 3 highlights the source, types and amount of funding and payments that flowed through the Pool and SMFs in 2019-20.
+The NHR Agreement also allows for additional streams of funding to be paid through the Pool if agreed by Government, as was done in response to COVID-19.